 Read Also: What is the Difference between Contact Centre and Call Centre

 Mark Zuckerberg, CEO of Facebook recently said that “I don’t know anyone who prefers calling businesses.
-It’s not the fast and convenient way, and it definitely doesn’t feel like future.”
+It’s not a fast and convenient way, and it definitely doesn’t feel like the future.”